 Fortunately, you have a chance to appeal this Confirmed/Founded report which lists your name on Trails.
 You may be able to keep your name from being listed.
 Under tight deadlines, you can make an appeal to have the record reviewed concerning the Trails listing, by someone at the DHS state Trails appeals office, and if that does not go your way, an administrative law judge.
 This is called a State Level Fair Hearing request/appeal.
 There are special procedures that a DHS Trails listing defense attorney can use to try and keep your name off the Trails listing.
 Remember though, you must quickly hire a lawyer after receiving a notice from the Department of Human Services, to avoid missing a deadline.

-Call our Child Abuse and Trails attorneys at 303-731-0719.
-Sawyer Legal Group, LLC has the experience to save mothers and fathers from a permanent Trails listing.
+Call our Child Abuse attorneys at 303-731-0719.
+Sawyer Legal Group, LLC has the experience to fight for mothers and fathers facing child abuse charges throughout Colorado.
 Together, we can protect your family’s future.